You must meet the following requirements to be eligible for a HECS-HELP loan:

 For information on the new combined HELP loan limit, please visit the Study Assist website.

 There are no application or loan fees for HECS-HELP.
-There is no interest charged on your HELP debt but indexation will be applied to the portion of your debt that is 11 months or older on 1 June each year.
-Indexation maintains your debt’s real value by keeping it in line with the cost of living, as measured by the consumer price index.
+There is no interest charged on your HELP debt, however it is subject to indexation, which means the loan maintains its real value by adjusting in line with the cost of living.

 You repay your HELP debt through the tax system once you earn above the compulsory repayment threshold.
 The compulsory repayment threshold is different each year.